-Commented [BT(31]: Copied from existing definition of "Prudent" issues of parity
+Commented [BT(33]: Copied from existing definition of "Prudent"

-- D. Cost-effectiveness.
-The distribution company shall propose a portfolio of programs in the Annual Plan that is cost-effective.
-Any program with a benefit-cost ratio greater than 1.0 (i.e., where benefits are greater than costs), should be considered costeffective.
-The portfolio must be cost-effective and programs should should must be cost-effective, except as noted below. - The distribution company shall be allowed to direct a portion of proposed funding to conduct research and development and pilot program initiatives.
+Commented [BT(34]: From existing Section 1.4 D (Annual EE Plan) This applies it to both plans in the Annual Plan that is cost-effective.
+Any program with a benefit-cost ratio greater than 1.0 (i.e., where benefits are greater than costs), should be considered cost-effective.
+The portfolio must be cost-effective and programs should must should be cost-effective, except as noted below.

+- iii.
+The distribution company shall be allowed to direct a portion of proposed funding to conduct research and development and pilot program initiatives.
 These efforts will not be subject to cost-effectiveness considerations consistent with the PUC's guidance on pilots provided in the Guidance Document issued in Docket No. 4600A.
-However, t-The costs of these initiatives shall be included in the assessment of portfolio- level cost-effectiveness. - iv.
+However, t The costs of these initiatives shall be included in the assessment of portfolio- level cost-effectiveness. - iv.
 The distribution company shall allocate funds to the Council and OER as specified in R.I.
 Gen. Laws § 39-2-1.2.
 These allocations will not be subject to costeffectiveness considerations.
-However, t These costs shall be included in the assessment of portfolio-level cost effectiveness.
+However, t These costs shall be included in the assessment of portfolio-level cost-effectiveness.